PTA

 Employer Masterclasses

 Our pupils experience many meaningful Employer encounters.
-A wide variety of Employers are invited to deliver Masterclasses or workshops.
+A wide variety of Employers are invited to deliver masterclasses or workshops.
 Interested pupils are invited to attend these sessions.
 Pupils are identified from the results of a pupil survey which highlights their areas of interest.
 We welcome new employers who would like to work with our students and support our careers programme.
 Any employers who wish to support strategically can also sign up to become an Enterprise Adviser.

 careers guidance; the gatsby benchmarks

 In 2013, Gatsby commissioned Sir John Holman to set out what career guidance in England would be like if it were good by international standards, resulting in the Good Career Guidance report.
 The eight benchmarks set out in the report serve as a framework for improvement in careers provision and have been adopted as part of the Government's Careers Strategy and statutory guidance for schools and colleges.
+The Gatsby Benchmarks were updated in 2025 to remain relevant for the next decade, focusing on inclusion, leadership and meaningful experiences.
+The updated framework is now mandatory for schools, colleges, and independent training providers in England starting from September 2025.
+Key changes include greater emphasis on tailoring careers programs to individual student needs, integrating careers into the whole institution's strategy, and ensuring more meaningful and varied workplace and educational encounters.
+More information can be found here

 The eight Gatsby benchmarks of Good Career Guidance are: